cockroachdb/docs/v2.1/architecture/life-of-a-distributed-transaction.md

 - `COMMITTED`, this operation converts the write intent to a regular key-value pair, and then proceeds as if it had read that value instead of a write intent.
 - `ABORTED`, this operation discards the write intent and reads the next-most-recent value from RocksDB.
-- `PENDING`, the new transaction attempts to "push" the write intent's transaction by moving that transaction's timestamp forward (i.e. ahead of this transaction's timestmap); however, this only succeeds if the write intent's transaction has become inactive.
+- `PENDING`, the new transaction attempts to "push" the write intent's transaction by moving that transaction's timestamp forward (i.e., ahead of this transaction's timestamp); however, this only succeeds if the write intent's transaction has become inactive.

   If the push succeeds, the operation continues.